aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

 <code-listing heading="extend-coerce">
   <source-code lang="ES 2015">
-    // import from 'aurelia-binding' if you are writing a plugin
-    // import from 'aurelia-framework' if you are writing an application import {coerceFunctions} from 'aurelia-framework';
+    import {coerceFunctions} from 'aurelia-framework';

     // We will add coerce for a point, which supposed to have x and y